MetaMask/metamask-design-system/docs/package-migration-process-guide.md

 ### 3. Port tags

-- Following [these instructions](./migrate-tags.md), use the `scripts/migrate-tags.sh` tool to port the source repo's release tags onto the migrated git history in metamask monorepo template.
+- Following [these instructions](./migrate-tags.md), use the `scripts/migrate-tags.sh` tool to port the source repo's release tags onto the migrated git history in metamask design system.

 1. Port the tags locally.